hopemanryan/goschematics/README.md

 ``` bash
 node ./node_modules/gschema/gschema -file_name=demo1 -s=demo
 ```
-The engine will use the predifined config, this allows true re-usability of templates
+The engine will use the predefined config, this allows true re-usability of templates